-Output indicator - Service standard Data source
+Output indicator - Service standard

 Any manual record (such as a pool register) or health management system (such as Health Manager) which records inspection visits.
-Provision of aquatic facilities to the community and visitors for wellbeing, water safety, sport and recreation

-Council asset register which lists Council-owned aquatic facilities with operational control.
+Council asset register which lists Councilowned aquatic facilities with operational control.

 Aquatic facilities should be inspected by a qualified officer to ensure a clean, healthy and safe environment for the public.
 Increasing or maintaining numbers of inspections would highlight council's commitment to public health.